huuhuannt1998/vesper_llm/README.md

 ## 🚀 Quick Start Guide

+> **✅ Latest Status (September 9, 2025)**: All motion detection system errors have been resolved.
+The system now runs with stable triangle-based detection and proper error handling.

 ### Prerequisites
 - **Blender 4.0+** or **UPBGE 0.4+** (for 3D navigation)
 - **Docker & Docker Compose** (for smart home testbed)